kubesphere/website/content/zh/docs/api-reference/glossary.md

     A KubeSphere Route is a Kubernetes Ingress.

 - **Gateway** <br>
-    Before creating a route, you need to enable the Internet access gateway which forwards the request to the corresponding backend service.
+    Before creating a route, you need to enable the Internet access gateway which forwards requests to the corresponding backend service.

 ## Service Mesh

-- **Canary Release** <br>
+- **Canary release** <br>
-    A graceful applicaiton release method that introduces a new version of a service and test it by sending a small percentage of traffic to it.
+    A graceful application release method that introduces a new version of a service and tests it by sending a small percentage of traffic to it.
 At the same time, the old version is responsible for handling the rest of the traffic.
 If everything goes well, you can gradually increase the traffic sent to the new version, while simultaneously phasing out the old version.
 In the case of any occurring issues, it allows you to roll back to the previous version as you change the traffic percentage.

-- **Blue Green Release** <br>
+- **Blue-green release/deployment** <br>
-   A zero downtime application deployment in that the new version can be deployed with the old one preserved.
+   A zero downtime application deployment where the new version can be deployed with the old one preserved.
 At any time, only one of the versions is active serving all the traffic, while the other one remains idle.
 If there is a problem with running, you can quickly roll back to the old version.

-- **Traffic Mirroring** <br>
+- **Traffic mirroring** <br>
     A risk-free method of testing your app versions as it sends a copy of live traffic to a service that is being mirrored.
 It is also called shadowing.

-- **Application Governance** <br>
+- **Application governance** <br>
     A switch to control the tracing of your application within a project.

-## Multi Cluster
+## Multi-cluster Management

-- **Host Cluster** <br>
+- **Host Cluster** **(H Cluster)** <br>
-    The cluster used to manage member clusters.
-The multi-cluster control plane is deployed on the host cluster.
+    The cluster that manages Member Clusters.
+The multi-cluster control plane is deployed on the Host Cluster.

-- **Member Cluster** <br>
+- **Member Cluster** **(M Cluster)** <br>
-    A cluster as a member of the group of the multiple clusters.
+    A cluster serving as a member managed by the Host Cluster in a multi-cluster architecture.

-- **Direct Connection** <br>
+- **Direct connection** <br>
-    The connection method between host cluster and member cluster when the kube-apiserver address of the member cluster is accessible on any node of the host cluster.
+    A way to connect the Host Cluster and the Member Cluster when the kube-apiserver address of the Member Cluster is accessible on any node of the Host Cluster.

-- **Agent Connection** <br>
+- **Agent connection** <br>
-    The connection method between host cluster and member cluster when the host cluster cannot access the member cluster.
+    A way to connect the Host Cluster and the Member Cluster when the Host Cluster cannot access the Member Cluster directly.

 - **jwtSecret** <br>
-    The secret needed for host cluster and member cluster to communicate with each other.
+    The secret needed for the Host Cluster and the Member Cluster to communicate with each other.

 - **Tower** <br>
-    When using agent connection, there is a proxy component installed on host cluster and agent installed on member cluster.
-A tower consists of the proxy and the agent.
+    When you use agent connection, there is a proxy component installed on the Host Cluster and agent installed on the Member Cluster.
+Tower consists of both the proxy and the agent.

-- **Proxy Service Address** <br>
+- **Proxy service address** <br>
-    The communication service address of the host cluster required by the tower agent in member cluster when using agent connection.
+    The communication service address of the Host Cluster required by the tower agent in the Member Cluster when agent connection is adopted.